Roots and Radishes

 • Carrots.
 Can you buy your carrots locally?
 Since they're a winter hardy crop, I can find local carrots year-round in Wisconsin (where I'm from!) at my local farmers market and co-ops.
 And they're super affordable and taste so fresh and delicious!
 In warmer weather, they're especially easy to find.

 • Use that freezer!
-If you make a full batch of this carrot cake baked oatmeal for only one or two people, it can be hard to finish if you get sick of eating the same thing each day.
+If you make a full batch of this carrot cake baked oatmeal for only one or two people, it can be a lot to finish.
 Cut the baked oats into squares and separate them with parchment paper, then freeze in an airtight container and remove one piece at a time when needed.
 Reheat and eat!

 • Compost.
 If you can, compost any carrot peels or tops.
 I'm obsessed with our Lomi for making composting easy!